signmark/niap_ui_base/replit.md

 - **Database**: System does not use PostgreSQL - uses Directus as primary database/CMS with external hosted instance.
 - **Testing**: For API testing only, can use DIRECTUS_TOKEN environment variable for direct Directus access.
 - **Request Processing**: Every user request must be properly self-prompted to ensure complete understanding and systematic execution.
+- **Checkpoint Policy**: Do not create checkpoints until the assigned task is completely implemented and tested.
+Work through all iterations and testing before considering the task complete.
 - **React JSX**: Avoid JSX comments inside conditional renders - use regular JS comments outside JSX or structure conditionals to return valid React elements only.